msobanjo/courseware/topics/networking/modules/udp/README.md

 Regarding the illustration below:

 - Segment 1, 2, 4 and 6 are successfully received by the server and processed
-- Segment 3, was lost in a connection interruption, there is no way of the remote server or local machine knowing that it should have received that lost packet.
-If this were TCP, this packet would have been resent to the server after a time-out period.
+- Segment 3 was lost in a connection interruption.
+There is no way of the remote server, or local machine, knowing that it should have received that lost packet.
+If this were TCP, the packet would have been resent to the server after a time-out period.
 - The packet from segment 5 has been corrupted and the checksum validation fails when it reaches the server.
 The local machine does not know about this and will not resend the packet; it will simply discard it.

 ![UDP Operation](https://lh3.googleusercontent.com/kskI1eWHh67F2Nbh1raZeNNllsbIPdl9bh6bqC9_XKkRx3VHkE34ToBYZNsEjtlrfRog7vXYhrrJ5JEkDdfgEbgvp4V95F7f1PbbO3rxAiF8SC-d0zfv27lu5WJ-KGk-wQrDdXPiv9paqM5pnvONDSfOlwfmWSOzEdLJRx4vsG9oyQ6kxu3tEbhEy4ktU4DtGfhvohTSMx5hpVab4tP618_eacN8ji-8PpD3A6BIXIfZruxAus8prZyak0aTeChW2KeLoVL35PzH3_NRiH0d23ZrOaT-eZF7yD5Rf8pqyP4C4UAJRLP_HTu-a8z13NRSOaMezE7bB42GMImQA2GOnrjOvXaNhJEzAMuouVTg98NxFLJc4-0o-RkHjf1yqpDjVFahC6-lx7jxYhu_OTXsE5MnQQs7t8NVwOmCzEgRkvKAViRH4xNUgCe_IKO_L5Ys8CGEmiqZ7d9sUE81zRcE_tnHaK5sNneVxaIiXZLIp6KFeRkcCOQ4qZ1CkXGgXj70L-ZF6O79m22mjQmwvaewNu62LTNJRiNoDjQUou3Kf-wMK95vtQZd9Sm19x66RdZA32QonJPU_49rFaZccn4OaK3qcE5Q8vCek4-OlBglnokzcwL3keTP9qi1NYZpT1X9Z8nwmrsrG6k4uOQ9GKDZ1yx3oUwbvGyp18GbqddhXgFkHnUuJBD0Fd7gEnI4XgteKOuLIMvT-TyeEjHzNX3zP-ppwED-tkTR1Xxw8s46dXw3Fkt4=w725-h685-no)

 ## Tasks
 For the task below you will need Wireshark installed.
-If you are unsure what Wireshark is, how to use or install it please have a look at the Wireshark [Introduction Module](/topics/wireshark/modules/introduction)
+If you are unsure what Wireshark is, or how to use or install it, please have a look at the Wireshark [Introduction Module](/topics/wireshark/modules/introduction)

 ### Viewing UDP Packets with Wireshark
 - We can start by running a brief scan, until some packets come in.